confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 back all results to the console.

 !!! tip
-      If you want to select older data, you can configure KSQL to query the stream from the beginning.
+      If you want to select older data, you can configure ksqlDB to query the stream from the beginning.
 You must run this configuration before running the query: